DevAgu93/da93_8080_invaders_emulator/readme.md

 The folder rbin contains a release build.
 Use build.bat to create a debug build (uncomment "goto release" for a release build).

 The emulator expects a space invaders rom called "invaders.rom".
-If you find the rom split in multiple files (.h, .g, .f, .e) place them alongside the exe and execute the merge_roms.bat to create a .rom file.
+You might find it split in multiple files (.h, .g, .f, .e) if so, place them alongside the exe and execute merge_roms.bat to create a .rom file.

-If you open the emulator normally, it will execute the rom.
-If you use "tests" as argument, it will run the CPU tests instead.
+Opening the emulator with "tests" as argument will run the CPU tests instead of the rom.

 invaders.sound is a file containing the .wav sound files from http://www.brentradio.com/SpaceInvaders.htm